Cartoon Network (Australia and New Zealand): Boomerang

-Prior to becoming a standalone channel on March 14, 2004, Boomerang was its own block dedicated to older Hanna-Barbera cartoons launched in 1995.

-Cartoon Network's sister TV channel Boomerang was originally a Cartoon Network block for the lesser-known Hanna-Barbera classic cartoons that didn't already have regular half-hour slots.
-It began in April 2001 as a morning block airing at 10:00 am – 12:00 pm, but in August 2001 also aired as an hour-long mini-block in Cartoon Network After Dark.
+Cartoon Network's sister channel Boomerang was originally a block on Cartoon Network featuring lesser-known Hanna-Barbera classic cartoons that did not regularly air on half-hour slots.
+It began in April 2001, as a morning block airing at 10:00 am to 12:00 pm, but in August 2001, it also aired as an hour-long mini-block in Cartoon Network After Dark.
 The shows on Boomerang changed randomly every week, for both the morning and the evening block.
-The Boomerang blocks had bumpers which featured children's toys of characters in Hanna-Barbera cartoons coming to life, identical to the Boomerang bumpers used in the United States.
-These bumpers were sometimes also used on the TV channel.
-The evening block last aired in March 2002, and the morning block last aired in September 2004.
-However late-night airings of Boomerang on Cartoon Network continued until early 2005, when the Boomerang channel received a face-lift.
-In late 2012, it received the looks of Boomerang's UK feed.
+The Boomerang blocks had bumpers which featured children's toys of characters from Hanna-Barbera cartoons, identical to the Boomerang bumpers used in the United States.
+These bumpers were sometimes also used on the television channel.
+The evening block ended in March 2002, and the morning block ended in September 2004.
+However, late-night airings of Boomerang on Cartoon Network continued until early 2005.
+The standalone television channel launched on 14 March 2004.
+In December 2012, it was rebranded to match with Boomerang's UK feed, before rebranding again in November 2014.
+On 13 May 2025, the channel, along with Cartoon Network, was removed from Foxtel, effectively closing the channel.